 Positive pressure sensors

-A positive pressure sensor is a pressure sensor used to monitor increase in pressure.
+A positive pressure sensor is a pressure sensor used to monitor an increase in pressure.
 Essentially positive pressure sensor notifies any system that the pressure has exceeded the limits set for the particular system.
 These limits, in effect, acts as a reference pressure beyond which the sensor reacts.

 Positive pressure sensors are widely used in limiting systems.
 For example, consider an industrial boiler.
-Industrial boilers are used in many applications ranging from heating, to sanitation to power generation.
+Industrial boilers are used in many applications ranging from heating to sanitation to power generation.
 It functions by heating water or any other fluid as per requirements within a giant vessel to produce steam or gaseous form of the fluid respectively.
-However boilers are inherently dangerous.
+However, boilers are inherently dangerous.
 As water is boiled within the boiler, it changes state and becomes steam.
 In the process, the water expands, now occupying a volume up to a thousand times the original water volume.
 In addition to this heating and state change rapidly increase the kinetic energy of water molecules meaning they exert tremendous force on the walls of the boilers.
 If this pressure exceeds a certain limit, the walls of the boiler can collapse, spraying scalding hot steam and causing huge damage to property and even life.
 A positive pressure sensor can help prevent this situation by monitoring the pressure and asking the boiler to be shut down and / or steam let off when the pressure rises above the safe levels prescribed by the boiler specification.

 It is important to note why a positive pressure sensor was preferred here.
 Firstly, any drop in pressure is both extremely unlikely and, more importantly, inconsequential as a lower pressure would do nothing to the boiler.
 Secondly, the maximum value of tolerable pressure is a fixed value determined by the boiler manufacturers and hence no variable pressure calculations are required to set limits.
-Finally, the working principle of the boiler is such that increase in pressure is the guaranteed and noteworthy outcome.
+Finally, the working principle of the boiler is such that an increase in pressure is the guaranteed and noteworthy outcome.

 Negative pressure sensor

 It is important to note why a negative pressure sensor was preferred here.
 Firstly, any rise in pressure is both extremely unlikely and, more importantly, inconsequential as a higher pressure would have no impact on the freezer function.
 Secondly, the minimum value of tolerable pressure is a fixed value determined by the freezer manufacturers and hence no variable pressure calculations are required to set limits.
-Finally, the working principle of the freezer is such that drop in pressure is the only guaranteed and noteworthy outcome.
+Finally, the working principle of the freezer is such that the drop in pressure is the only guaranteed and noteworthy outcome.

 Differential pressure sensor

-A differential pressure sensor is used to monitor if the pressure difference between two different media exceed or fall below a certain threshold.
+A differential pressure sensor is used to monitor if the pressure difference between two different media exceeds or fall below a certain threshold.
 Essentially, the differential pressure sensors ensure that the pressure difference between two media is limited to within a fixed interval.
 Differential pressure sensors also allow systems to react dynamically to change in conditions as opposed to the single function signals of the positive and negative pressure sensors.
 Unlike the positive and negative pressure sensors, the reference of the differential pressure sensor is not fixed but rather an interval is decided within which the sensors operate normally.
 This has made the differential pressure sensor extremely versatile and as such these pressure sensors dominate in terms of application.

 Differential pressure sensors find their use in a wide variety of industries.
-Perhaps the most important use of differential pressure sensors however is to measure flow rates in pipes and locate leaks.
-This is done in accordance to the Bernoulli’s principle which states that the sum of potential energy, kinetic energy and force exerted by the pressure are constant.
-This means that when potential energy remains constant the increase or decrease in the rate of flow is inversely proportional to difference in pressure.
-This is coupled with a venturi tube having different cross sectional diameter at different points to accurately measure the rate of flow of fluid within the pipes.
+Perhaps the most important use of differential pressure sensors, however, is to measure flow rates in pipes and locate leaks.
+This is done in accordance with the Bernoulli’s principle which states that the sum of potential energy, kinetic energy and force exerted by the pressure is constant.
+This means that when potential energy remains constant the increase or decrease in the rate of flow is inversely proportional to the difference in pressure.
+This is coupled with a venturi tube having a different cross-sectional diameter at different points to accurately measure the rate of flow of fluid within the pipes.
 The pressure difference between the two sections of the pipe will, according to the Bernoulli’s principle, be directly proportional to the flow rate through the venturi tube.
 Using a differential pressure sensor the pressure difference between the two sections can be calculated.
 This same principle is useful in locating leaks in the piping systems too.
 Provided we know the flow rate of fluid through the pipe, we can estimate the change in pressure at two different points of the tube.
 If this difference exceeds the expected flow range, the sensor notifies the system that it is experiencing a leak.
 This is especially useful in monitoring gas and oil pipelines for potentially hazardous leaks.